Skip to content

 print(f4(4))

-except MyError as error:
+except MyError as erreur:

-# display the exception
+# exception display

-# we can trace the exception stack
+# you can move up the exception stack

-err = error
+err = erreur

 print(err.args[0])

-# Is an exception encapsulated?
+# is an exception encapsulated?

 while len(err.args) == 2 and isinstance(err.args[1], BaseException):

-# change exception
+# exception change

 err = err.args[1]